Te Oraka o te Katoa o te Tinana

 The body is like a whānau (extended family), where each part of the body is a member.
 If everyone in the whānau is strong and healthy, they can be there to help a member of the family who may temporarily need more support.
 It’s the same when treating a painful shoulder (or other parts of the body); we are much more likely to be successful at reducing pain if we also take care of the rest of our body.

 We need to look after our whole body health in order to look after our shoulders.
 Our health includes physical (taha tinana), mental (taha hinengaro), spiritual (taha wairua) and family and social well-being (taha whānau).
-When we are unwell or have pain, we need to look after all of those dimensions: we should strengthen our muscles and become fitter (physical body); look after our attitudes, social and spiritual connections, and perhaps it it helpful also connect with nature (whenua).
+When we are unwell or have pain, we need to look after all of those dimensions: we should strengthen our muscles and become fitter (physical body); look after our attitudes, social and spiritual connections, and perhaps it is also helpful to connect with nature (whenua).
 All of those dimensions have an impact on our health, how we move, and how we feel pain.

 Our health and well-being influence our joints, tendons, muscles and nervous system.
 If we live with a long term health condition (such as diabetes or disorders of the lungs, heart or circulation), are overweight or smoke we may be more prone to shoulder (and other musculoskeletal) pain.
 The pain may last for a longer period of time if you have such conditions or habits.
 To take care of our shoulder pain, we need to also take care of our overall health and well-being.